 The prototyping phase of the IoT product development lifecycle revolves around creating a proof-of-concept version of your connected device, identifying technology roadblocks, and testing the prototype with real users to further refine its functional and non-functional requirements.

 One of our customers, for instance, wanted to create a smart home security system based on motion sensors.
 These sensors were supposed to track movement both inside and outside residential buildings.
-During the discovery phase, our IoT product development team discovered that the ratio between the measured data properties prevented the software from timely notifying users of suspicious activities.
+During the discovery phase, our IoT product development team came to realize that the ratio between the measured data properties prevented the software from timely notifying users of suspicious activities.
 As a result, we replaced the sensors with Wi-Fi-enabled video cameras.

 To build an IoT device prototype, you (or the vendor of your choice!) could leverage off-the-shelf single-board computers and microcontrollers like Arduino Uno and Raspberry Pi.